AnonymousGitRepo/IoT-Discussion/README.md

      * ___XLNet___: We use xlnet-base-cased model that is trained on English Wikipedia, and BookCorpus, and etc. This model has around 110M parameters.
      * ___DistilBERT___: We use distilbert-base-uncased[[7]](#7) model that is trained on same data as BERT.
 This model squeezes the layers which result in a smaller parameter than BERT of size 66M.
      * ___ALBERT___: We use albert-base-v1 model that is trained on same data as BERT.
 This model has only 11M parameters.
-     * ___FunnelBERT___: We use funnel-transformer/small-base model that is trained onBookCorpus, a dataset consisting of 11,038 unpublished books, English Wikipedia (excluding lists, tables and headers), Clue Web: a dataset of 733,019,372 English web pages, GigaWord: an archive of newswire text data, Common Crawl: a dataset of raw web pages.
-This model has 115M parameters.
-     * ___ELECTRA___: We use google/electra-small-discriminator model that has only 14M parameters.
-* We collect all information about dataset and model from [huggingface](https://huggingface.co/models).
-For further details please follow the site.